agentmorris/nfl-game-dates/docs/year_2013_week_18_with_quality.md

+---
-# Game info for 2013 divisional
+title: Game info for 2013 divisional
+---
 New Orleans Saints at Seattle Seahawks, Saturday, Jan 11, 4:36 PM